nickmqb/muon/README.md

 ## Patreon

-Check out [Muon's Patreon page](TODO) if you'd like to support the project financially.
-If you can spare a few bucks a month, that would be seriously cool! :)
+Check out [Muon's Patreon page](https://www.patreon.com/nickmqb) if you'd like to support the project financially.
+If you can spare a few bucks a month, that would be very cool!

 ## License